Shibaji121/Stop-Watch/Readme.md

 # Getting Started with Stop Watch Web site

-This Website is designed by using HTML, CSS and [Vanilla Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
+This Website is designed by using HTML, CSS, [BootStrap Framework](https://getbootstrap.com/docs/5.0/getting-started/introduction/) and [Vanilla Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

 # To Run the Website